NCFH International

 Ghana | Kwame Nkrumah University

 The Kwame Nkrumah University of Science and Technology is the public university established in the country, as well as the largest university in the Kumasi metropolis.
-This partnership was formed in 2018 and works to improve the health, wellbeing and safety of farm families for increased productivity, food security and sustainable agriculture in rural Ghana.
+This partnership was formed in 2018 and worked to improve the health, wellbeing and safety of farm families for increased productivity, food security and sustainable agriculture in rural Ghana.

 India | Centurion University